wamp-proto/wamp-proto/spec/README.md

 ### Hello and Goodbye

-When a WAMP session starts, the peers introduce themselves to each other by sending a `HELLO` message.
-The `HELLO` message MUST be the very first message sent by each of the two peers after the transport has been established:
+When a WAMP session starts, the peers introduce themselves to each other by sending a `HELLO` message:

     [HELLO, Session|id, Details|dict]

  * `Session` MUST BE a randomly generated ID specific to the WAMP session for each direction.
 Each peer tells it connected peer the `Session` ID under which it is identified (for the lifetime of the WAMP session).
  * `Details` is a dictionary that allows to provide additional opening information (see below).

+The `HELLO` message MUST be the very first message sent by each of the two peers after the transport has been established and a peer MUST wait for the `HELLO` message to be received from the other peer before performing anything else.
+It is a protocol error to receive a second `HELLO` message during the lifetime of the session and the peer MUST fail the session if that happens.

 The `HELLO.Session` can (later) be used for: